Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Cooling 3.6 Leather and deep cushioning can trap heat over time.
+Cooling 3.6/5.0 Leather and dense cushioning held heat over time in our testing.

-Comfort 4.3 Deep, adaptive sit with a supportive base for long sessions.
+Comfort 4.3/5.0 Deep, adaptive sit with enough support for long sessions.

-Durability 4.4 Hardwood frame, reinforced webbing, and high-density foams feel built to last.
+Durability 4.4/5.0 Hardwood frame, reinforced webbing, and dense foams felt durable.

-Overall 4.0 Best as a deep-seat leather lounge sofa with tailored style.
+Overall 4.0/5.0 Best for shoppers who want a deep-seat leather sofa with tailored styling.

 Choosing the Bracci Soave Sofa

-If you’re buying the Soave, decide first whether a deep seat is a feature or a problem: at 24 inches of seat depth and an 18-inch seat height, it favors lounging, long legs, and a semi-reclined posture more than upright, feet-flat sitting.
-In a compact living room, its 39-inch overall depth can crowd walkways, so measure clearances.
-If you run warm, plan for breathable throws and airflow—leather and dense foam can trap heat during marathon sessions.
+If you’re considering the Soave, start with the seat depth.
+At 24 inches deep and 18 inches high, it favors lounging, long legs, and a semi-reclined posture more than upright, feet-flat sitting.
+In a compact living room, the 39-inch overall depth can tighten walkways, so measure carefully before committing.

 Bracci Soave Sofa